Vitex agnus-castus, Chaste Tree

 Common Name: Chaste Tree

-Also Called: Abraham's Balm, Chasteberry, Hemp Tree, Indian Spice, Lilac Chaste Tree, Lilac Chastetree, Monk's Pepper, Sage Tree and Vitex
+Also Called: Abraham's Balm, Chasteberry, Hemp Tree, Indian Spice, Lilac Chaste Tree, Lilac Chastetree, Monk's Pepper, Sage Tree, Vitex

 Family: Lamiaceae or Mint Family